capture-the-flag/capture-the-flag-2017/index.md

 I guess you'll have to argue about it.
 Good luck.

-Or you could try raising the game coordinates by shouting!
+Or you could try raising the game coordinators by shouting!
 Or maybe radio?

 ## Radio